LeToNode/Play2.0-CN-doc/javaGuide/JavaTemplates.md

 ## Import statements

-You can import whatever you want at the begining of your template (or of a sub template):
+You can import whatever you want at the beginning of your template (or sub template):

 ```scala
 @(customer: models.Customer, orders: Seq[models.Order])